10cbvkw/EM_generalist/README.md

 ### 🌐 Online Demo (Recommended)
 For most users, we recommend our web platform:
 🔗 [generativemicroscope.com](https://generativemicroscope.com)
-We also offer a friendly user guidence for our online Demo at ./online_demo_user_guide.mp4:
+We also offer a friendly user guidence for our online Demo at ./online_demo_user_guide.mp4, you can also click the image below to watch it on YouTube:
 [![Watch the video](fig_1.png)](https://youtu.be/PRR8iUQYXzg)
 ✅ No installation required
 ✅ User-friendly interface